Understanding Prosocial Motivation could be the answer you’re looking for. First, lets discuss communicating to your employees about your fund.

-Many of us were taught that you had to be competitive rather than collaborative to get ahead and that you have to focus on your own work rather than on helping others with theirs.
+Many of us were taught we had to be competitive rather than collaborative to get ahead and we have to focus on our own work rather than on helping others with theirs.
 Perhaps surprisingly, there are benefits to helping others according to Grant and Berg’s overview of the research.

 First, picture our client, senior manager Kathy, at work.
 Kathy is naturally drawn to helping others, and she has unexpectedly found over the years that when she helps others, it tends to make her more proactive at work in general.
 She starts to become more interested in taking greater initiative, she works harder on meaningful tasks, and she becomes more open to negative feedback, a critical skill for managers.